 The right thing isn’t always easy and the easy thing isn’t always right, but emergency response professionals aren’t known for their willingness to take the easy way out.

 When it comes to data, the extra step to calculate the complex numbers and “do the hard thing” may feel like a hassle, but it’s worth the work for the insights you will have at your disposal that help your team continuously improve.
 ERF Total Response Time isn’t a simple number to calculate, but it is essential to understanding the effectiveness of your emergency response team and where they are struggling the most.
 Calculating a measure that can provide real value to understanding where your team needs more support can be transformative in how you make decisions about allocating resources and could help decision makers work smarter in your coverage area.

 Want to learn more about data for emergency response?
-Sign up for our September webinar on Emergency Response Force Total Time by reaching out to your CDM or the mySidewalk team at email@example.com.
+Click to sign up for our September webinar on Effective Response Force Total Time, reach out to your CDM, or the mySidewalk team at firstname.lastname@example.org.

 About the Author

 Sara Wood came to mySidewalk after managing a State-level fire incident reporting system at the Office of the State Fire Marshal in Kansas as a fire data scientist and providing national-level training/presentations on good data stewardship and applications of data in the Fire Service.
 Prior to that, she worked in the Criminal Justice Information System for the Kansas Bureau of Investigation as a trainer, auditor, and analyst for law enforcement agencies.
 Sara is a technical advisor for the CRR organization Vision 2020, an advisor to the NFPA’s National Fire Data System, and is Vice President of the National Fire Information Council.